doc-duncan/knowledge/javascript/react/react.md

     `npm install react react-dom`

 2. `babel` - a transpiler, which takes current JS code and syntax and transforms it to be compatible with older browsers.
 More specifically to React, Babel is responsible for compiling JSX to browser compatible code.
-Part of the Webpack process (described below) is calling Babel to perform the transformations.
+Part of the webpack process (described below) is calling Babel to perform the transformations.

     **installation**